 Due to the advanced age of our city's housing stock and the lack of maintenance in many homes, we suspect that lead may present a hazard in a large number of homes.
 Our estimates suggest this number is at least 1200 homes, likely more.
-The extent of the hazard and of cases of lead poisoning is less clear.
+The extent of cases of lead poisoning is less clear.
+County-level data indicate that incidences of high blood levels of lead are between two and four times the national rate.

 Regardless, as stated above, in future program years we will strongly consider funding for activities that aim to address lead-base paint hazards.